rmbogdany/FishGame/README.md

 ## Usage

-After forking repository, the project can be run in any browser including IE11 and above, chrome, edge and firefox.
+After forking repository, the project can be run the browser.
+Browser support includes IE11 and above, Chrome, Edge and Firefox.

 ## Inspiration